 More important than the roles I’ve had, I have functioned as a catalyst for change leading to growth, bringing strategic impact for organizations through people.
 I am a kind of “swiss army knife” for growth: project and program management, innovation process, marketing strategy, and leadership and organizational development.

 Regarding the marketing path I’ve traveled: I’ve never thought of myself as a marketer.
 In fact, I’ve explained to folks that I wouldn’t have been a very good marketer 20 years ago, when the primary approach might best have been characterized as image management and where the name of the game was more about manipulation than persuasion.
 Today, however, we’re living in an age of very smart and perceptive consumers.
 In this new world, authenticity, empathy, generosity, trust, and total accountability to the customer experience is what gets the best results.

-As a result, I have teamed up with Donald Miller and the StoryBrand folks as a certified StoryBrand Guide, which gives me the opportunity to lead my clients through a really effective process to nail down their messaging in a way that focuses on the client/customer’s experience, not the business owner.
+As a result, I have teamed up with Donald Miller and the StoryBrand team and am now a StoryBrand Certified Guide, which gives me the opportunity to lead my clients through a really effective process to nail down their messaging in a way that focuses on the client/customer’s experience, not the business owner.
 As we StoryBrand folks say, “Your customer is the hero of the story, not you the product or service provider.”
 (For more information on this, click here)

-This path works great with programs like The Truth Project and even with a financial advisory firm.
-As a result, I’ve had the privilege to lead teams who throw their whole selves into providing customer marketing strategy and execution to deliver a company’s unique mix of brand experience, customer experience, and product and service value in ways that are authentic, empathetic, and generous.
-My teams’ goal hasn’t only been about closing a transaction but about creating fanatical customers who trust an organization as a partner.
+Today, I have the privilege to lead a team who throw their whole selves into providing customer/client marketing strategy and execution.
+As a result, we deliver a company’s unique mix of brand experience, customer experience, and product and service value in ways that are authentic, empathetic, and generous.
+Our goal isn’t about closing a transaction, but about creating fanatical customers who trust an organization as a partner.

 Theme: Movements Fueled by Exponential Growth